-When the war began, some vessels were requisitioned by the military for use as transport and supply vessels.
-Others later became hospital ships.
-Lusitania was considered for this purpose, but a ship of its size used too much fuel to be practical for war use, so it remained a civilian vessel.
+At the start of the war, some ships were requisitioned by the military for use as transport and supply vessels.
+Later, others became hospital ships.
+Lusitania was considered for military use, but a ship of its size used too much fuel to be practical, so it remained a civilian vessel.

-During the war’s first few months, the British Navy had prevented its German counterpart from becoming a threat.
+During first few months of the war, the British Navy prevented the German Navy from becoming a threat.
 Passenger service across the Atlantic was not disrupted and was considered safe.

 In 1915, however, the situation changed.
-German U-boats began attacking vessels in the restricted war zone it declared in the waters surrounding the islands of Great Britain and Ireland.
+German U-boats began attacking vessels in a restricted war zone it had declared in the waters surrounding the islands of Great Britain and Ireland.
 While neutral vessels would be spared, those flying the flags of Allied nations would be sunk without warning.

-Other than painting the funnels and not flying any flags, Lusitania continued to operate without problems.
+With the exception of painting its funnels and not flying any flags, Lusitania continued to operate as before.

 The Final Voyage

-On May 1, 1915, Lusitania disembarked from New York with nearly 2,000 on board.
-The majority of the passengers were British and Canadian along with several dozen Americans, and most were booked in second class.
+On May 1, Lusitania disembarked from New York with nearly 2,000 on board.
+The majority of the passengers were British and Canadians along with several dozen Americans, and most were booked in second class.
 Four Germans also are known to have been onboard.

-On May 7, the ship was nearing the coast of Ireland in thick fog.
-A U-Boat saw its opportunity and fired.
+The ship neared the coast of Ireland on May 7 in a thick fog.
+An U-Boat saw its opportunity and fired.
 Lusitania was struck by a torpedo.

-The order was given to abandon ship.
+The captain ordered abandon ship.
 Lusitania was listing heavily to the right, making it difficult to launch lifeboats on that side.
 It also made launching on the left a challenge.
-After the Titanic disaster rules were created stating that ships must have enough lifeboats for all passengers and crew.
-Although this was the case with Lusitania, the list of the ship meant only eight lifeboats were launched.
-One was overturned.
+After the Titanic sinking, disaster rules were created stating that ships must have enough lifeboats for all passengers and crew.
+Although this was the case with Lusitania, the list of the ship meant only eight lifeboats could be launched safely.